 Covid 19 - Corona Virus Update 2020

 Due to the Covid-19 virus response, Governor Kate Brown issued Executive Order 20-12 on March 23, 2020.
 The executive order prohibits "furniture stores" from being open to the public.
 That's the closest thing that resembles a hearth, patio and barbecue store.
-There are no stated restrictions to service companies, like fireplace installers, HVAC, plumbers, fireplace shops and chimney sweeps.
+There are no stated restrictions to service companies, like fireplace installers, HVAC, plumbers, and chimney sweeps.

-Link to the State of Oregon Cornona Virus Page, click HERE
+State of Oregon Cornona Virus Page, click HERE

 Here is some general advice for retailers in Oregon.

 Finally, be optimistic.
 Afterall, people are at home and probably using your products right now.
 Consider uplifting messages through social media to encourage people to use their barbecues and fireplaces!

 Coronavirus Aid, Relief, and Economic Security Act (CARES Act) 3-27-2020

 Overview: The CARES Act is an extensive piece of legislation that provides emergency assistance and health care response for individuals, families, and businesses affected by the COVID-19 pandemic.
 While CARES has multiple components, this alert focuses on the overarching employment aspects of the bill.